Luxury Watches as Jewelry: From Timekeeping History to High Horology

 Watches Across Cultures and Eras

-In Japan, watches as jewelry aren't as popular as the West.
-Japanese value watches for mechanism, not beauty.
-This appears in Japanese watchmakers (Seiko, Orient) creating mechanically perfect but often unpretentious watches.
+In Japan, watches as jewelry aren't as popular as in the West.
+Japanese buyers often value watches for the mechanism, not beauty.
+This appears in Japanese watchmaking traditions that create mechanically excellent but often unpretentious watches.

 In Switzerland, watches are national treasure equal to cheese and chocolate.
 A Swiss owning non-Swiss watches is unthinkable.
 Switzerland created global luxury watch culture.